-- iii) ALM classification: Interest rate futures are treated as a combination of a long and short position in a notional government security.
+(iii) ALM Classification: Interest rate futures are treated as a combination of a long and short position in a notional government security.
 The maturity of a future will be the period until delivery or exercise of the contract, as also the life of the underlying instrument.
-For example, a short position in interest rate future for Rs.
-50 crore [delivery date after 6 months, life of the notional underlying government security 31⁄2 years] is to be reported as a risk sensitive asset under the 3 to 6 month bucket and a risk sensitive liability in four years i.e. under the 3 to 5 year bucket. - iv) Use of brokers: The existing norm of 5% of total transactions during a year as the aggregate upper contract limit for each of the approved brokers should be observed by SCBs and AIFIs who participate through approved F & O members of the exchanges. - v) Disclosures: The regulated entities undertaking interest rate derivatives on exchanges should disclose as a part of the notes on accounts to balance sheets the following details:
+For example, a short position in interest rate future for Rs.50 crore [delivery date after 6 months, life of the notional underlying government security 31⁄2 years] is to be reported as a risk sensitive asset under the 3 to 6 month bucket and a risk sensitive liability in four years i.e. under the 3 to 5 year bucket.

+- (iv) Use of Brokers: The existing norm of 5% of total transactions during a year as the aggregate upper contract limit for each of the approved brokers should be observed by SCBs and AIFIs who participate through approved F & O members of the exchanges. - (v) Disclosures: The regulated entities undertaking interest rate derivatives on exchanges should disclose as a part of the notes on accounts to balance sheets the following details:

 (Rs.
 Crore)

+Sr. No Particulars Amount

-Sr.N Particulars Amount 0 1 Notional principal amount of exchange traded interest rate derivatives undertaken during the year (instrument-wise) a) b) c) 2 Notional principal amount of exchange traded interest rate derivatives outstanding as on 31 st vi) Reporting: Banks and Specified AIFIs should submit a monthly statement to DBS or DBS (FIMD) respectively as per the following format
+1. Notional principal amount of exchange traded interest rate derivatives undertaken during the year (instrument-wise)

-March (instrument-wise)

-a)

-b)
+(a)

+(b)

 (c)

+2. Notional principal amount of exchange traded interest rate derivatives outstanding as on 31st March (instrument-wise)

+(a)

+(b)

+(c)

-3 Notional principal amount of exchange traded interest rate derivatives outstanding and not "highly effective" (instrument-wise) a) b) c)
+3. Notional principal amount of exchange traded interest rate derivatives outstanding and not "highly effective" (instrument-wise)

+(a)

+(b)

+(c)

-4 Mark-to-market value of exchange traded interest rate derivatives outstanding and not "highly effective" (instrument-wise) a) b) c)
+4. Mark-to-market value of exchange traded interest rate derivatives outstanding and not "highly effective" (instrument-wise)

+(a)

+(b)

+(c)